For ten days I tried to have a dialogue with COIN, beginning by joining the COIN general discussion list and sending the following email.

 260 emails later (121 of them relating to cybernauts awake, this is what made me stop having a dialogue with COIN.
 (Simon is Secretary of COIN and a leading light in it.)

 Subject: Re: Morally Neutral - was cybernauts awake!
-Date: Wed, 24 Nov 1999 17:27:43 +0000 From: Simon Kershaw Organization: speaking for myself
+Date: Wed,

 Nicholas Beale wrote:

-Let me just give a few examples of technologies that are quite conceivable and which are clearly not morally neutral:
+Let me just give a few examples of technologies that are

 a.
-Gas chambers like those at Auschwitz
+Gas chambers like those at Auschwitz.

-.
-Is the technology of a gas chamber so different from other uses of gas?
-Whilst the aplication of this technology to the gas chamber may be abhorrent the decision to use that technology was made by people.
+technology to the gas chamber may be abhorrent the decision to use that technology

 b.
 A drug that selectively aborts girls Assuming for the sake of argument that one might accept the morality of abortion in some circumstances: then such an abortificent (sp?) might be used to abort a foetus carrying some abnormality in a given female line.
 Obviously the whole issue of selective abortion is a major moral topic.
 The point here is that a drug such as you describe is not in itself morally evil.
 That depends on the use to which it is put.